vilihegyi/rpi-pico-sdk-docker/README.md

 # Set up Visual Studio Code

 Open Visual Studio Code, install the given extensions from `.vscode/extensions.json`.
-Once done, click on the bottom left corner and select the `Open Folder in Container...` option.
+Once done, click on `Open Folder in Container...` option when the window opens up.

-This opens up the application inside the container.
+This opens up the application inside the container and you can be ready to build.

 # Compile the sample application
 In the Visual studio command run the following: